16th Infantry Regiment (United States): World War II

-Over the next seven weeks, the regiment conducted numerous operations in western Germany culminating in the capture of Bonn on 8 March 1945.
+Over the next seven weeks, the regiment conducted numerous operations in western Germany culminating in the capture of Bonn 8 March 1945.
 From there the Big Red One moved north to the Harz Mountains to eliminate a German force cut off there by the rapid advance of the First and Ninth US Armies.
 For a week the regiment conducted several attacks against die-hard enemy troops.
-On 22 April, the Big Red One finished clearing the Harz Mountains and soon received orders to once again head south.
+On 22 April, the Big Red One finished clearing the Harz and soon received orders to once again head south.
 This time, the division was reassigned to the Third Army for its drive into Czechoslovakia.
-On 28 April, the regiment arrived near Selb, Czechoslovakia, and began advancing east.
-For the next ten days the 16th Infantry pushed into that country arriving near Falkenau by 7 May.
+On 28 April, the regiment arrived near Selb, at the Czechoslovak border, and began advancing east.
+For the next ten days the 16th Infantry pushed into that country arriving near Falkenau (now Sokolov) by 7 May.
 At 0800 that day, a net call went out to the entire regiment to cease all forward movement.
 The war was over.

 In 443 days of combat, the 16th Infantry had sustained 1,250 officers and men killed in combat.
 An additional 6,278 were wounded or missing in action.
 Its men had earned four Medals of Honor, 87 Distinguished Service Crosses, and 1,926 Silver Stars.
 Additionally, the regiment, or its subordinate units, was awarded five presidential unit citations and two distinguished unit citations from the United States, two Croix de Guerre and the Médaille militaire from the government of France, and the Belgian Fourragerre and two citations from the government of Belgium.
-Once again the regiment had fought with valor and courage to help win a war against the nation's enemies.
-It would spend the next ten years trying to win the peace in the country of its vanquished foe.